• Skip to main content

 The Role of the Primary Care Provider

-Have you ever had to see a doctor that you did not know in an urgent situation?
-Imagine experiencing a new and concerning symptom – one distressing enough that you feel the need to go to the doctor.
-If you do not have a family doctor, you can expect to either spend a great deal of time explaining your past history, or at worst, receive treatment based on partial or inaccurate information.
-A family doctor, as the name would suggest, knows you and your family.
+Have you ever had to see a provider that you did not know in an urgent situation?
+Imagine experiencing a new and concerning symptom – one distressing enough that you feel the need to go to the family medicine provider.
+If you do not have a family care provider, you can expect to either spend a great deal of time explaining your past history, or at worst, receive treatment based on partial or inaccurate information.
+A family care provider, as the name would suggest, knows you and your family.
 You, most likely, have established a good relationship, and have shared your complete medical history.
 This would also have included your family history, such as any relatives who may have had heart disease, cancer, diabetes, or any other potentially hereditary illnesses.

-Your family doctor will also be in touch with your community.
+Your family care provider will also be in touch with your community.
 Infection and disease often occurs in patterns that are unique to geographical locations.
 For instance, antibiotics that may be effective against bacteria in Florida may not be the right choice in New Jersey.
 Additionally, they will be aware of what is “going around” in the local schools and workplaces.
-Your family doctor is in the position to protect not only you from injury or illness, but also your spouse or children.
+Your family care provider is in the position to protect not only you from injury or illness, but also your spouse or children.
 He or she will guide you so that you can anticipate potential risks, take action to prevent injury or illness, and recover quickly if you do become ill.
-Having a family doctor that you know and trust is the first step in securing a healthy and happy life for you and each member of your family.
+Having a family care provider that you know and trust is the first step in securing a healthy and happy life for you and each member of your family.

 If you are interested in finding our more about primary care, family medicine, or the services we provide at Advanced Medical, PA, please call us at (561) 434-1935 to request an appointment, or request one online.

-Filed Under: health and wellness Tagged With: family doctor, family medicine, Health
+Filed Under: health and wellness Tagged With: family care provider, family medicine, Health

 The Importance of an Annual Wellness Exam